Build an outdoor pizza oven

 The final part of the brick building.
 In this step, I placed a disk of sheet metal inside through the door up under the dome.
 It is held up with red bricks and wood.
 On top of the sheet is some sand formed into a dome and the remaining Pizza oven bricks are placed onto the sand.

-Once all the Pizza oven bricks are in place, the sheet is removed and the red bricks all stays together.
+Once all the Pizza oven bricks are in place, the sheet is removed and the red bricks all stay together.

 The brick Pizza oven inside is finished.

-The first Pizza oven chimney in place. just needs mortar.
+The first Pizza oven chimney in place, it just needs mortar.

 Step 6